iwanalabs/econagents/docs/source/Managing_State.rst

         players: list[dict[str, Any]] = EventField(default_factory=list, event_key="players")
         phase: int = EventField(default=0, event_key="phase")

-This class extends the base ``MetaInformation`` class and provides specific event keys for the server's event data that will be used to update the state.

 HarbergerPrivateInformation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This class extends the base ``PrivateInformation`` class and captures information that is private to the player, such as the player's wallet and private value signals.

 .. code-block:: python